iqb-berlin/verona-modules-aspect/README.md

 # Verona Modules Aspect

 Repository for the Aspect Editor and Player.
-The applications have a shared code base, but can be run/built separately.
+The applications have a shared code base, but can be run and built separately.

+Meant to be used in [IQB-Teststudio](https://github.com/iqb-berlin/teststudio-lite-setup) and [IQB-Testcenter](https://github.com/iqb-berlin/testcenter-setup).

 Both conform to the Verona API definition: